oslokommune/okctl-upgrade/gists/helm-component-extraction/aws-loadbalancer-controller/README.md

 ### Dependencies

 ❗N.B.: ArgoCD and KubePromStack integrations must be extracted and disabled before extracting the AWS LoadBalancer Controller.
-Is is because the AWS LoadBalancer Controller has provisioned network resources making ArgoCD and Grafana available on the internet.
+This is because the AWS LoadBalancer Controller has provisioned network resources making ArgoCD and Grafana available on the internet.

 ### Log into AWS